tjbencomo/scc-meta-analysis/README.md

 This repo contains code for "Gene expression landscape of cutaneous squamous cell carcinoma progression" by Bencomo and Lee.

 ## Data
-### Processed Data
-Raw FASTQ data were processed using a Snakemake workflow with STAR and RSEM.
-It can be found [here](https://github.com/tjbencomo/nmsc-star).
-The processed data for this project is available at [Zenodo](https://zenodo.org/records/10272679).

 ### Raw Data
 Raw data can easily be downloaded from the apropriate sites with the data download scripts: